Naturalclar/slide-react-native-eu-2020/script.md

 Hello everyone, my name is Jesse, and I’m here to talk about the Visual Regression Test in React Native.

-In this session, I’ll start out by making a little introduction of my self.
-Then I will explain what visual regression test is all about.
-Then I’ll explain how I’m performing the in React Native, and there will be a little demo to along with it.
+First, let me quickly introduce myself.
+I’m a front end engineer, working at a company called CureApp, a leading medtech startup in Tokyo, Japan.
+And in CureApp, we are building a digital therapeucal app using React Native.

+I've been working with React Native for the past 2 years or so.
+I also love helping out with the open source community.
+I've been helping out with stuff like translations for the documents, and making bunch of fixes to repositories including react-native.
+I’ve also recently joined as a member of react-native community, where I maintain some of the lean core modules.

+But enough of that, lets get right into the session.

+In this session, I’ll first go through what visual regression test is all about.
+Why it is important, and how it can be done in the react-native land.
+I'll be introducing a tool called Reg-suit, which I use to perform the visual regression test.
+Then I'll conclude this session with an actual demo of visual regression test using reg-suit.

 This presentation will also be available in my github repository along with my demo, in case you’d like to read through my slides.

-So let’s get into it.
+So let’s get started.

-—

-Here’s my introduction.

-Again, my name is Jesse.
-I’m a front end engineer currently living in Japan, and I’ve been developing in React Native for the past 2 years or so.

-I’ve also recently joined as a member of react-native community, and I maintain some of the lean core modules.

-I work at a company called CureApp, which is a leading medical tech company in Japan.
-I’m working as a tech lead for a medical application, which is made with react-native.

-—
+—-

 Before I get into the visual regression test, first, let me talk about UI testing.

 UI testing is an important way to make sure your UI does not change unexpectedly.

+There are many different aspects in UI Testing.

+One way to test a React component is by comparing the structure of the React component.
+This can be done using jest snap shot test.

+Interact the way they are expected to.
+This can be done in react-native using the `@testing-library/react-native`.

+The one that we can't forget is to actually test whether the component looks the way you expect it to.

+Storybook is a great tool to do that.
+It lists up all your components in a form of `story`, and you can take a look at each component and verify that it looks the way you expect it to.

+But as your project gets bigger and bigger.
+The harder it gets to check every single component with your bare eyes.

+Visual Regression Test is a way to automate the process of checking.

 To show how UI testing can be helpful, let me provide you with an hypothetical example.